-Although WhatsApp doesn’t have any of the fancy buttons and carousels of web or Facebook Messenger chatbots, you can still have fun with content formats and use videos and images to help your cause.
+Although WhatsApp only has the basic button feature and none of the fancier UI available for the web or Facebook Messenger bot, you can still have fun with content formats and use videos and images to help your cause.

 Of the options available, I chose YouTube and just copy-pasted the link of the video I want my bot to share.

 Then I added a simple prompt asking the participants to watch the video before proceeding to answer the rest of the questions.